 Tips for making Vegan Pasta Fagioli:

-- To save time, you can cut your veggies ahead of time + keep in the fridge for 24 hours so all you need to do is cook!
+Cut your veggies ahead of time -You can keep in the fridge for 24 hours so all you need to do is cook!
+I also use my food processor to make chopping carrots, onions + garlic SO quick.

-- To save time, you can also use canned beans.
-I try to find ones that are low sodium and always rinse/drain them
+Use canned beans- I try to find ones that are low sodium and always rinse/drain them

-- If not vegan: you can sauté bacon or pancetta when sautéing your veggies..
+Adding meat: If you’re not vegan, you can sauté bacon or pancetta when sautéing your veggies..
 It does add flavor, but I honestly prefer it without.
+Additionally – you can add cooked ground turkey or beef to this soup and it would be delicious!
 You could also add a parmesan cheese rind to the soup as it cooks, but that is not necessary.

-- For pasta: You can use any small pasta.
-Elbows are my favorite, but ditalini also work, and I’ve even seen people use broken spaghetti!
+For pasta: You can use any small pasta.
+Elbows or ‘macaroni’ are my favorite, but ditalini also work, and I’ve even seen people use broken spaghetti!

-FYI – pasta fagioli is meant to be very thick!
+Just so you know, pasta fagioli is meant to be very thick!
 You should almost be able to eat it with a fork!
+If you prefer it more soupy, just add more broth.

-Pasta fagioli is best served with a big piece of crunchy bread, and lots of parmesan cheese!
+Pasta fagioli is best served with a big piece of crusty bread, and lots of parmesan cheese!
 If you’re vegan, feel free to add nutritional yeast.

 Fresh basil and cracked black pepper also add a lot of flavor!